Aayush75/clustering/README.md

-# TEMI Deep Clustering on CIFAR10, CIFAR100, Tiny ImageNet, and ImageNet
+# TEMI Deep Clustering on CIFAR10, CIFAR100, Tiny ImageNet, ImageNet, and Imagenette

-This repository implements TEMI (Transformation-Equivariant Multi-Instance) clustering on multiple datasets (CIFAR10, CIFAR100, Tiny ImageNet, and ImageNet) using DINOv2/DINOv3 or CLIP features.
+This repository implements TEMI (Transformation-Equivariant Multi-Instance) clustering on multiple datasets (CIFAR10, CIFAR100, Tiny ImageNet, ImageNet, and Imagenette) using DINOv2/DINOv3 or CLIP features.
 The implementation follows the paper "Self-Supervised Clustering with Deep Learning" (arXiv:2303.17896).

 **🚀 New to this project?
 Check out [QUICKSTART.md](QUICKSTART.md) to get started in minutes!**

 **📊 Want to use ImageNet?
 Check out [IMAGENET_USAGE.md](IMAGENET_USAGE.md) for the complete guide!**

+**🎯 Want to use Imagenette?
+Check out [IMAGENETTE_USAGE.md](IMAGENETTE_USAGE.md) for a quick and easy dataset!**

 **🏷️ Want to generate pseudo labels for your clusters?
 Check out [PSEUDO_LABELING_GUIDE.md](PSEUDO_LABELING_GUIDE.md)!**